Webs of Tension, Isolated Compression

 The spokes are the tension elements.
 The hub and rim are the compression-resisting elements.

-In a balloon air is added is blown in to add both pressure.
-The skin resistst to create tension.
-In a bicycle wheel spokes are tightened against the resistance of the rim and hub to add tension.
+In a bicycle wheel, spokes are tightened against the resistance of the rim and hub to add tension to the spokes and "pressure" to the rim.

-Going over large bumps that overcome the tire's ability to absorb the shock then the rim may become bent.
-In that case you can use a spoke key to adjust tension in the spokes near the bent part of the rim.
-Turning the spoke one way or the other you can increase or decrease tension pulling the rim in one direction or the other to help pull the rim back into shape.
+When a bicycle wheel rim gets bent, we can use a spoke key to adjust tension in the spokes near the bent part of the rim.
+Turning the spoke one way or the other we can increase or decrease tension.
+These changes in tension either pull the rim in one direction or allow it to move in the other.
+Thus we can vary spoke tension to pull a wheel back into true.

-Trying to true a bicycle wheel, the spoke key becames more difficult to turn as tension increases.
+Proprioception wise, when trying to true a bicycle wheel an interesting thing happens.
+The spoke key becames more difficult to turn as tension increases.
 It becames easier to turn as tension is decreased.

 Our body is neither a bicycle wheel, nor a balloon, nor a solar system, though it can share similiar properties.

 Elements like the skull, the pelvis, the spine, have all been modelled successfully as tensegrities.
 One group worked on modelling the suture joints of the skull.
 With their model they couldn't push the individual bones of the skull together.
-The sutures and the shape of the joint kept the individual compression-resisting elements apart.
+The harder they pushed, the more sutures resisted the bones being pushed together.
+The sutures along with the shape of the joint kept the individual compression-resisting elements apart.

 Even the elbows, knees, and other joints of the body can be modelled as part of a tensegrity structure.
 In these cases, rather than bones resting on top of each other, the fluid filled joint capsule creates space between the bones while maintaining their relationship.
 The joint capsules give connected bones "float" the ability to adjust relative to each other even while maintaining their overall relationship.